A look at the content strategy, navigation structure, load speed, mobile device preparation, and social sharebleness. Advice based on experience.

 According to Quicksprout

-* No technical errors of importance.
+* Speed is good.* No technical errors of importance.

 * Low count of social media sharing.